 It is clear that the just, which are good men, are being contrasted to the wicked, which are bad men.
 The just are those chosen and justified by God to be His children.
 But what is it about them that is valuable like silver?
 Their literal tongues?
 No, it is their speech, which is intended by tongue as a metonym, which is the means of speaking (Pr 10:21; 25:11).

-Your speech reflects your heart.
-Jesus said, "O generation of vipers, how can ye, being evil, speak good things? for out of the abundance of the heart the mouth speaketh.
-A good man out of the good treasure of the heart bringeth forth good things: and an evil man out of the evil treasure bringeth forth evil things" (Matt 12:34-35).
+Your speech reflects the kind of heart you have.
+Jesus said, “O generation of vipers, how can ye, being evil, speak good things? for out of the abundance of the heart the mouth speaketh.
+A good man out of the good treasure of the heart bringeth forth good things: and an evil man out of the evil treasure bringeth forth evil things” (Matt 12:34-35).

-Solomon knew the heart and speech were connected.
-He wrote, "He that loveth pureness of heart, for the grace of his lips the king shall be his friend" (Pr 22:11).
-He knew gracious speech was valuable, even to kings (Pr 16:13; I Sam 18:1; Eccl 10:12).
-And he knew that such speech came from a pure heart, which the wicked do not have (Ps 58:3; Jer 17:9).
+Solomon knew the heart and speech were closely connected.
+He wrote, “He that loveth pureness of heart, for the grace of his lips the king shall be his friend” (Pr 22:11).
+He knew gracious speech was valuable to kings (Pr 16:13; I Sam 18:1; Ec 10:12).
+What an incentive for you to talk better!
+He knew that such winning speech and words came from a noble and virtuous heart, which the wicked do not have by nature (Ps 58:3; Jer 17:9).

-Fools say, "You do not know my heart."
-But a man's heart is known by his speech.
-If his speech is cruel, foolish, or perverse, his heart is black.
+Fools say, “You do not know my heart.”
+But a man’s heart is known by his speech.
+If his speech is unkind, foolish, or perverse, his heart is wicked.
 If his speech is kind, wise, and acceptable, his heart is pure.
-Every man will be judged by his speech (Matt 12:36-37).
+Every man will be judged by his speech, right down to every idle word; you will either be justified or condemned by how you talk (Matt 12:36-37).